pystar/pystar/docs/badges/badge_turtle.rst

 Run turtle1.py using the CLI.
 A "Python Turtle Graphics" window should pop up and you should see an animation resulting in a black outlined square with sides that are 25 pixels long.
 Click inside the window and it should close - this is because of the line ``turtle.exitonclick()`` in your program.
 Comment out this line and run the program again.
 Is it clear why having this line in the code is pretty handy?

-**Extra Credit**: Modify turtle1.py so that the box is a different color.
+**Extra Credit**: Modify turtle1.py so that the box is a different color (refer to the turtle module documentation, linked above).
 Make the program draw a bigger or smaller square.

 Exercise 1
 -----------